 Another example: within the education system, a school can be viewed as a sub-system.
 Therefore, it’s crucial to clearly define the level of a system you intend to strengthen.

-At Cordaid, we don’t consider the strengthening of an individual school, police station or health facility a systemic approach: all relevant actors within a certain geographical area (a district, or even a province) should be involved and strengthened to talk about system strengthening.
+At Cordaid, we don’t consider strengthening an individual school, police station or health facility a systemic approach: before we can call it system strengthening, all relevant actors within a certain geographical area (a district or even a province) should be involved.

 Strategies, responses, activities

-Now, let’s take it one step further: system strengthening is a set of comprehensive strategies, responses, and activities that are designed to improve and develop resilient systems within a geographical context sustainably and inclusively.
+Let’s take it one step further: system strengthening is a set of comprehensive strategies, responses, and activities designed to sustainably and inclusively improve and develop resilient systems within a geographical context.

-With system strengthening, the purpose or outcomes of the system and its sub-systems, the stakeholders and their interconnectedness need to be considered when identifying interventions at the level of the system where the impact is the strongest.
+With system strengthening, the purpose or outcomes of the system and its sub-systems, the stakeholders and their interconnectedness need to be considered when identifying interventions at the system’s level where the impact is the strongest.

-In our view, in system strengthening there should always be a strong focus on subsidiarity and locally-led decision-making.
+System strengthening should always focus on subsidiarity and locally-led decision-making.
 This will structurally shift autonomy to those who can make optimal choices within their context, engaging communities and creating more equitable outcomes at the level of the local service providers and the population.

 Example: health system strengthening